he9qi/ember-cli-deploy-alioss/README.md

 ### accessKeyId (`required`)

-The AWS access key for the user that has the ability to upload to the `bucket`.
+The OSS access key for the user that has the ability to upload to the `bucket`.

 *Default:* `undefined`

 ### secretAccessKey (`required`)

-The AWS secret for the user that has the ability to upload to the `bucket`.
+The OSS secret for the user that has the ability to upload to the `bucket`.

 *Default:* `undefined`

 ### bucket (`required`)

-The AWS bucket that the files will be uploaded to.
+The OSS bucket that the files will be uploaded to.

 *Default:* `undefined`

 ### region (`required`)

-The region the AWS `bucket` is located in.
+The region the OSS `bucket` is located in.

 *Default:* `undefined`